 The findings from this study suggest YP perceive vaping as widespread and regular, particularly among secondary school age YP, that vapes are easily accessible and that there is limited knowledge about the health harms of regulated and unregulated products.
-This indicates a need for urgent attention to prevent widening health inequalities where higher prevalence is more likely to be found among disadvantaged socioeconomic groups11 and the impact of unregulated product use and the long-term health harms of all vape products are not fully understood.
+This indicates a need for urgent attention to prevent widening health inequalities where higher prevalence is more likely to be found amongst disadvantaged socio-economic groups (11) and the impact of unregulated product use and the long-term health harms of all vape products are not fully understood.

-YP highlighted a combination of factors such as peer social groups, local promotion and the accessibility of appealing products as drivers of vape use.
+YP highlighted a combination of factors such as peer social groups, local promotion, and the accessibility of appealing products as drivers of vape use.
 They suggested that the provision of appropriate information and support from accessible and reliable sources would be beneficial.
-The findings also indicate that engagement and discussion with YP about the social determinants of health on vape use is also needed to ensure YP are cognisant of the role of inequalities in vape use and its consequences and can contribute to exploring solutions.25 has the potential for greater harms, including the development of nicotine addiction.
-26 Using unregulated vapes that may have a higher capacity creates further opportunity for nicotine addiction, alongside the intake of additional harmful chemicals.
-Participants indicated that vaping was prevalent among YP of all genders but with some suggestions that females may vape more than males, which aligns with growing research identifying increased use among females. ^{1,6} There is an important need for support tailored to the varying patterns of vape use by a broad range of YP.
+The findings also indicate that engagement and discussion with YP about the wider determinants of health on vape use is also needed to ensure YP are cognisant of the role of inequalities in vape use and its consequences and can contribute to exploring solutions(25).

+Several studies highlighted experimental use of vapes on social occasions (8,12).
+Discussions with the groups in this study instead emphasised more ubiquitous vaping by YP, suggesting differences in patterns of use by specific groups and the potential for widening health inequalities.
+Regular use has the potential for greater harms, including the development of nicotine addiction (26).
+Using unregulated vapes that may have a higher capacity creates further opportunity for nicotine addiction, alongside the intake of additional harmful chemicals.
+Participants indicated that vaping was prevalent amongst YP of all genders but with some suggestions that females may vape more than males, which aligns with growing research identifying increased use amongst females (1,6).
+There is an important need for support tailored to the varying patterns of vape use by a broad range of YP.